-Pushing forward with the main quest and levelling up, while getting distracted by side-missions and conversations with non-player characters (NPCs) along the way.
+Pushing forward with the main quest and levelling up, while getting distracted by side-missions and non-player characters (NPCs) along the way.
 Am I talking about an RPG or real-life here?
-Things can get pretty hectic in both the digital and physical world, and sometimes it’s important to take time out for yourself.
+Things can get hectic in both worlds and it’s important to take time out for yourself.

 Self-care is any activity done to take care of your mental, emotional and physical health.
 Many people confuse it with being ‘selfish’ but it’s far from it; looking after ourselves in all aspects of our lives means we have more energy and spirit to give to others.
 It’s about making purposeful efforts and doing so can cut back on stress and worry.
 Video games can be a great source of inspiration when it comes self-care activities, and here are six ideas I’ve picked up.